vivekkairi/run-gemini-cli/workflows/pr-review/README.md

 ## Review Output Format

-The AI review follows a structured format:
+The AI review follows a structured format, providing both a high-level summary and detailed inline feedback.

-### 📋 Review Summary
+### 📋 Review Summary (Overall Comment)

+After posting all inline comments, the action submits the review with a final summary comment that includes:

-Brief 2-3 sentence overview of the PR and overall assessment.
+-   **Review Summary**: A brief 2-3 sentence overview of the pull request and the overall assessment.

-### 🔍 General Feedback
-- Overall code quality observations
-- Architectural patterns and decisions
-- Positive implementation aspects
-- Recurring themes across files
+-   **General Feedback**: High-level observations about code quality, architectural patterns, positive implementation aspects, or recurring themes that were not addressed in inline comments.

-### 🎯 Specific Feedback
+### Specific Feedback (Inline Comments)
-Priority-based issues (only shown if issues exist):

-**🔴 Critical**: Security vulnerabilities, breaking changes, major bugs that must be fixed before merging

-**🟡 High**: Performance problems, design flaws, significant bugs that should be addressed

-**🟢 Medium**: Code quality improvements, style issues, minor optimizations, better practices

-**🔵 Low**: Nice-to-have improvements, documentation suggestions, minor refactoring

-### ✅ Highlights
-- Well-implemented features and good practices
-- Quality code sections worth acknowledging
-- Improvements from previous versions
+The action provides specific, actionable feedback directly on the relevant lines of code in the pull request.
+Each comment includes:

+-   **Priority**: An emoji indicating the severity of the feedback.
+    -   🔴 **Critical**: Must be fixed before merging (e.g., security vulnerabilities, breaking changes).
+    -   🟠 **High**: Should be addressed (e.g., performance issues, design flaws).
+    -   🟡 **Medium**: Recommended improvements (e.g., code quality, style).
+    -   🟢 **Low**: Nice-to-have suggestions (e.g., documentation, minor refactoring).
+    -   🔵 **Unclear**: Priority is not determined.
+-   **Suggestion**: A code block with a suggested change, where applicable.

+**Example Inline Comment:**

+> 🟢 Use camelCase for function names
+> ```suggestion
+> myFunction
+> ```

 ## Review Areas